zdevil/api/docs/endpoints/users.md

 #### POST /users/:id/lifecycle/reset_password

 Resets the password for a user.
 The user will not be able to log in until they complete the reset.
-Returns a link for the user to reset their password.
+Returns empty response by default.
+When *sendEmail* is false, returns a link for the user to reset their password.

 #### Parameters
 **sendEmail** (Optional) Sends reset password email if true.
 Defaults to true.